puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

     :server: <%= $sinatra_server %>
 ```

-Now that your module is able to manage this setting, we'll add a conditional
+Now that your module is able to manage this setting, add a conditional
-statement to manage the required packages for our Thin and Mongrel webservers.
+statement to manage the required packages for the Thin and Mongrel webservers.

+<div class = "lvm-task-number"><p>Task 3:</p></div>

 Return to your `init.pp` manifest.